-Clear, concise and comprehensive guidance and information to users (particularly (iii) unrepresented applicants) on the search and examination process, giving details of where it is to be found e.g. link to Authority's web site, guidance literature.
+(iii) Clear, concise and comprehensive guidance and information to users (particularly unrepresented applicants) on the search and examination process, giving details of where it is to be found e.g. link to Authority's web site, guidance literature.

-(iv) An indication of where and how the Authority makes its quality objectives publicly available for the users.
+Indicate where and how the Authority makes its quality objectives publicly available for the users.